robwilds/FilePlanUploadADW5/README.md

 2. Verify the custom adw app is available by access http://localhost:8080/fileplanupload.  you should see ADW.
 Click on "All Libraries" and you should see a button called "File Plan UPload"

-3. If you would like to install OOTB support tools, run the install_amps.sh file in the supportTools directory then restart the alfresco and share containers
+3. App must be licensed FIRST to run this step !!!.
+If you would like to install OOTB support tools, run the install_amps.sh file in the supportTools directory then restart the alfresco and share containers

 # Running the File Plan Upload
   There is a csv file located within this project called grs-csv-transmittal34-USE_THIS.csv.
 This contains 2 entries that can be used as an initial load of file plans.
 The Record title, classification general and retention years columns are the primary columns to exhibit in a demo.
 You can also edit the notes columns.
 Changing these values will reflect nicely in the records management site in ADW or Share but Share will give more details as to the retention schedule.